 Typically, you’d configure a recurring query at a standard time interval.
 The selected records would be used to update the target at that same cadence.

-- Latency: the query method is a form of batch CDC.
+- Latency: This is a batch method.
 There will always be some lag between data updates in the source and target.
-The length depends on your query frequency, which you might not be able to get as high as you’d like for performance reasons.

 - Performance: Every time you run the query, you’re polling the entire table.
 With a large table, you’ll run into performance issues.
 This tends to be particularly problematic when your table starts fairly small and grow significantly — a common occurrence.
 You won’t be able to query it as often as you like, and each time you run the query, your entire system can get bogged down, sometimes for hours.